We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-In a 2010 study that identified the 100 foods richest in polyphenols, cloves came out on top.
-Cloves had a total of 15,188 mg polyphenols per 100 g of cloves.
 There were a number of other seasonings with high rankings, too.
 These included dried peppermint, which ranked second with 11,960 mg polyphenols, and star anise, which came in third with 5,460 mg.

-Cocoa powder and dark chocolate
+Find a selection of cocoa powder and dark chocolate online.

 A number of different types of berries are rich in polyphenols.
 These include popular and easily accessible berries like: